lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub new issue button
       :width: 400

-5. Fill in the Title with a brief description of the modification requested.
+5. Fill in the Title with a brief description of the requested modification.
-6. Fill in the Comment section with a detailed description of requested modification.
+6. Fill in the Comment section with a detailed description of the requested modification.
 You can also use @ to directly mention someone.
 7. Once the Issue description is thoroughly filled out, click the green **Submit new issue** button towards the bottom-right.

    .. image:: images/issue-submit.png
       :alt: GitHub issue submit window
       :width: 700

-8. This will create an issue that the person(s) responsible for the documentation will be notified of and can review and modify the document, as needed.
+8. This will create an issue and the person(s) responsible for the documentation will be notified.

 .. _edit_review:

 Existing RTD Document Review/Approval
 --------------------------------------

-For document changes, the expectation is that at least one SME peer or editorial review will be performed, depending on the nature of the change.
-If it is a major section addition or rewrite, the expectation is that one SME peer review AND one editorial review will be performed prior merging the changes to the main branch.
-These reviews are initiated and documented by following the pull request process described above.
+The expectation for documentation changes is that at least one SME/peer or editorial review will be performed, depending on the nature of the change.
+If the change is a major section addition or rewrite, it is recommended that one SME/peer review AND one editorial review be performed prior merging a change to the main branch.
+These reviews are initiated and documented by following the pull request process.